TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 Composer in some of the next steps.

-You have to delete :file:`public/index.php`, :file:`public/typo3/` and all the extensions inside :file:`public/typo3conf/ext/` you downloaded from TER or any other resources like GitHub.
+You have to delete :file:`public/index.php`, :file:`public/typo3/` and all the extensions inside :file:`public/typo3conf/ext/` that you have downloaded from TER or any other resources like GitHub.
 You even have to delete your own extensions, if they are available in a separate Git repository and, for example, included as Git submodule.